Thermodynamic, magnetic and transport properties of the repulsive Hubbard model on the kagome lattice: Introduction

 Despite these recent advances, much of the thermodynamic properties of the Hubbard model in the half-filled kagome lattice is unknown.
 Knowing the many different energy scales of the system would be particularly important to cold atoms experiments.
 In order to bridge this gap, in this work we perform a \textit{tour de force} using the DQMC method to examine the thermodynamic, magnetic and transport properties of such a frustrated system.
-These analyses allow us to show the critical point within some accuracy.
+These analyses allow us to show the critical point within some accuracy, as well as unveiling hints about the ground state properties\,\cite{Aaram2020}.
 The paper is organized as follows.
 In Sec.\,\ref{sec:HQMC} we present the main features of the Hubbard Hamiltonian, and highlight the DQMC method together with the quantities of interest.
 The results are presented in Secs.\,\ref{sec:results}, divided in subsections, in which we discuss the thermodynamic, magnetic, and transport properties, respectively.
 Our main conclusions are then summarized in Sec.\,\ref{sec:conc}.